hlop3z/zmag/docs/docs/server/graphql/permissions.md

     def has_permission(
         self,
-        source: typing.Any,
+        source: Any,
-        info: Info,
+        info: InfoGraphql,
-        **kwargs: typing.Any,
+        **kwargs: Any,
     ) -> bool:
         """Check GraphQL's Info Context"""